Best Snowboards for Beginners, And What to Look For

 Lib Tech Skate Banana Snowboard

 Here’s another one with a park focus-if you’re hoping to start filling your trick bag as soon as possible, this is a great option.
+A fun board all-around, it might not have the response time you are looking for if you are getting super technical, but for most people in their first few years of boarding, this will be a winner.

 The easy flex and hybrid profile make for easy progression, and they lend themselves to freestyle as well. $$$.
 Find here.